dkiriinya/movie-ticketing-reviewing-system-client/README.md

 - React: A JavaScript library for building user interfaces.
 - react-router-dom: Declarative routing for React.
 - Node.js: A JavaScript runtime environment.
-- Express.js: A web application framework for Node.js.
-- MongoDB: A NoSQL database.

 ## Usage